-In addition to the Bandwidth on Demand feature, the IOLINK SOHO Ethernet bridge/router has the ability to establish link connections based on a specific time-of-day schedule.
+In addition to the Bandwidth on Demand feature, the IOLINK-CENTRAL Ethernet bridge/router has the ability to establish link connections based on a specific time-of-day schedule.
 Either one or two links may be controlled using the Time of Day feature.
 The Time of Day feature may also be used in conjunction with the Bandwidth on Demand feature.
-It may be used in both Multipoint and Multilink configurations.
+It may be used in both Multipoint and Point-to-Point configurations.